-The accompanying consolidated financial statements include the accounts of OrthoPediatrics Corp. and its wholly-owned subsidiaries, OrthoPediatrics United States Distribution Corp., OrthoPediatrics EU Limited, OrthoPediatrics AUS PTY LTD and OrthoPediatrics NZ Limited (collectively, the "Company," "we," "our," or "us").
+The accompanying consolidated financial statements include the accounts of OrthoPediatrics Corp. and its wholly-owned subsidiaries, OrthoPediatrics US Distribution Corp., OrthoPediatrics EU Limited, OrthoPediatrics AUS PTY LTD and OrthoPediatrics NZ Limited (collectively, the "Company," "we," "our," or "us").
 All intercompany balances and transactions have been eliminated.

 We have prepared the accompanying consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP").
 The accompanying consolidated financial statements have been prepared assuming our Company will continue as a going concern.
-We have experienced recurring losses from operations since our inception and had an accumulated deficit of \$103,066 and \$78,134 as of December 31, 2017 and 2016, respectively.
+We have experienced recurring losses from operations since our inception and had an accumulated deficit of \$115,091 and \$103,066 as of December 31, 2018 and 2017, respectively.
 Our note payable and revolving credit facility with Squadron was due to mature and our redeemable convertible preferred stock was due to become redeemable in May 2017.
-Accordingly, in April 2017, we entered into an amended loan agreement with Squadron providing an additional \$16,000 of availability and extending the maturity date of the note payable, revolving credit facility and redeemable convertible preferred stock to May 31, 2019 with an automatic one year extension to May 31, 2020 if we meet certain revenue goals.
+Accordingly, in April 2017, we entered into an amended loan agreement with Squadron providing an additional \$16,000 of availability and extending the maturity date of the note payable, revolving credit facility and redeemable convertible preferred stock to May 31, 2019 with an automatic one year extension to May 31.
+2020 if we meet certain revenue goals.
 Effective December 31, 2017, we entered into another amended loan agreement with Squadron to consolidate a majority of our term note into a \$20,000 term loan, reestablished a \$15,000 revolver, reduced the interest rate and extended the loan period through January 31, 2023.
 Management continues to monitor cash flows and liquidity on a regular basis.
-During the year ended December 31, 2017, we borrowed \$10,333 under our revolving credit facility, repaid \$2,133 and transferred \$4,100 to Term Loan A. We believe that our cash balance at December 31, 2017, expected cash flows from operations for the next twelve months subsequent to the issuance of the consolidated financial statements and the availability under the revolving credit facility are sufficient to enable us to maintain current and essential planned operations for the next twelve months subsequent to the issuance of the consolidated financial statements and the availability under the revolving credit facility to fund planned operations internally beyond that date may be substantia
+During the year ended December 31, 2017, we borrowed \$10,333 under our revolving credit facility, repaid \$2,133 and transferred \$4,100 to Term Loan A. During 2018, we did not borrow any additional amounts and repaid \$4,100 of principal.
+We believe that our cash balance at December 31, 2018, expected cash flows from operations for the next twelve months subsequent to the issuance of the consolidated financial statements and the availability under the revolving credit facility are sufficient to enable us to maintain current and essential planned operations for the next twelve months subsequent to the issuance of the consolidated financial statements.
+Our ability to fund planned operations internally beyond that date may be substantially dependent upon our ability to obtain sufficient funding at acceptable terms.